Corvux89/Corvux-Avrae-Aliases/Collections/SW5E Things/maneuver/maneuvers.md

 `-dc` - Override the default maneuver DC
 `-dtype` - Set the damage type if applicable
-`sm` - Superiority Mastery indicator (forces the dice to be 1d4 and switches the counter)
+`sm` - Superiority Mastery indicator (forces the dice to be 1d4 and switches the counter) `mm` - Maneuver Master (Adds a bonus to any superiority dice rolls, and switches the counter)